No products in the cart.

 Part 4: The Heart of FReak-O-Boost

-BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford's 2011+ F-150 EcoBoost Turbos are manufactured by BorgWarner Turbo Systems.
-These potent K03 turbocharges have long proven to provide reliable boost for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, BMW and more.
+BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford's 2011+ F-150 EcoBoost - and the all new 2016+ GT supercar.
+BW's K-series turbochargers have long proven themselves to generate dependable boost and great value for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, GM, BMW and more.
 Ford's Longitudinal EcoBoost 3.5L engines found in F-150 and GT supercar use BW's latest generation turbine wheel aerodynamics and CFD-optimized housings.
 F150's turbos are notably detuned to have a max combined flow rate of ~50lb/min at full tilt.
-These OEM K03 turbos work well for daily duty, and respond nicely to bolt-on mods, but they won't allow this truck to really stretch it's legs with our lofty future goals.
+They work well for daily duty and respond nicely to bolt-on mods, but won't allow this truck to really stretch it's legs with our lofty future goals.